-The Autumn season is one of the best seasons to trek in the Himalayan region, which offers excellent weather and a clear sky to see the mountain views and good weather to fly Lukla and Jomsom.
-Another attraction of this season is the festive season that you get a chance to explore some Nepalese culture and tradition in Kathmandu and Pokhara.
+The Autumn season is one of the best seasons to trek in the Himalayan region, which offers excellent weather, a clear sky to see the mountain views, and good weather to fly Lukla and Jomsom.
+Another attraction of this season is the festive season, where you get a chance to explore Nepalese culture and tradition in Kathmandu and Pokhara.

 Winter (December to February)

 This season is the most snowfall and coldest season at the higher elevations in the Himalayas.
-It is very cold at the night and in the morning but offers spectacular views of snow-capped mountains.
-We can organize short and panoramic view trek in the lower level of the Himalaya in this season
+It is freezing at night and in the morning but offers spectacular views of snow-capped mountains.
+We can organize a short and panoramic view trek in the lower level of the Himalayas this season.

-You can view the different varieties of flowers in this season and good weather even in mountains.
-The temperature is quite moderate and clean sky to view mountains.
+You can view the different varieties of flowers in this season and good weather even in the mountains.
+The temperature is relatively moderate, and clean sky to view mountains.